Wildlife

 Twin-spotted Rattlesnake, Crotalus pricei.

-The Twin-spotted Rattlesnake (Crotalus pricei) is a venomous rattlesnake.
-In Arizona, it is found in the “sky island” mountain ranges of southeastern Arizona, specifically the Chiricahua, Pinaleño, Huachuca, and Santa Rita ranges.
-Adults reach up to 660 mm (26″) in total length (excluding rattle).
+Twin-spotted Rattlesnake (Crotalus pricei) is a small high-elevation rattlesnake of the Chiricahua, Pinaleño, Huachuca, and Santa Rita ranges.
+Adults reach up to 660 mm (26″), excluding the rattle.

 Key detailWhat to look for